noiseprotocol/noise_spec/noise.md

     * Appends `EncryptAndHash(payload)` to the buffer.

-    * If `final == True` returns two new `CipherState` objects by calling `Split()`.
+    * If there are no more message patterns returns two new `CipherState` objects by calling `Split()`.

  * **`ReadMessage(message, payload_buffer)`**: Takes a byte sequence containing
    a Noise handshake message, and a `payload_buffer` to write the message's plaintext payload into.

-    * Fetches the next message pattern in the handshake pattern, and sequentially processes each token in the message pattern:
+    * Fetches the next message pattern and sequentially processes each token:

       * For "e": Sets `data` to the next `DHLEN + 16` bytes of the message if `has_key == True`, or to the next `DHLEN` bytes otherwise.
 Sets `re` to